 Is That Spot a Birthmark, Mole or Freckle?
 Here’s How to Tell

-Moles, freckles and birthmarks — they might all look similar, but they’re very different.
+Moles, freckles and birthmarks (also known as beauty marks) — they might all look similar, but they’re very different.
 While these pigmented dots on your face and body may have some resemblance to one another, there are many characteristics that set them apart.
 If you’re curious to learn a little bit more about the various spots on your skin, you’ve come to the right place.
 Read on for tips on how to spot the difference between birthmarks, moles, freckles and more.

 The Difference Between Birthmarks, Moles and Freckles

 At first glance, a birthmark may look like a freckle or a mole, especially if you don’t know how to discern between them.
-To get to the bottom of it, we asked board-certified dermatologist and Skincare.com consultant Dr. Dhaval Bhanusali what makes something a birthmark, versus a mole, versus a freckle.
+To get to the bottom of it, we asked board-certified dermatologist and Skincare.com consultant Dr. Dhaval Bhanusali what makes something a birthmark versus a mole versus a freckle.
 “In simplest terms, freckles are usually skin cells that have extra pigment, often from the sun,” says Dr. Bhanusali.
-“Moles tend to be raised (though not always) and increase in size from childhood onwards.
+“Moles tend to be raised (though not always) and increase in size from childhood.
 Birthmarks can range from pigmented to vascular lesions that you are born with.
 They are usually caused by an issue with cell migration during initial development.”

 More About Freckles

 Have you ever spent the day outdoors only to come back inside and notice spots around your nose and cheeks?
 Those spots, which are usually brown and flat, are called freckles.
-They’re caused by an increase in melanin, which gives our skin its color.
+They are also medically known as ephelides and are caused by an increase in melanin, which gives our skin its color.
 When your body senses your skin being damaged by the sun’s UV rays, it produces more melanin in an effort to protect it from harm.
 This may result in an all-over color — like a tan — or small patches of freckles in some areas.
 Those with light-colored skin may be more prone to freckles when exposed to the sun.
 In some cases, reduced sun exposure may fade the intensity of your freckles.

 “Birthmarks are moles present at birth or in the early childhood years as red or blue-ish vascular or pigmented lesions,” says Dr. Schmid.
 “A common birthmark named the ‘stork’s bite’ is a reddish patch at the base of the neck in the infant.
 It can be of significant shape and size and grow hair.”